On Intersecting IFS Fractals with Lines: Fractal-Line Intersection

 \subsection{Approximate Intersection}

-We now turn to examining the second question posed earlier, namely the number of intersections within some $\ve>0$ accuracy.
-These results are also relevant for applied reasons, such as the signal-reception efficiency of fractal antennas.
-If an antenna is designed so that it is hyperdense - possibly a chain fractal - then not only will it intercept all signal planes crossing its convex hull - making it space-efficient - but it will do so an infinite number of times, in an approximate sense.
+We proceed to the second question posed earlier, the number of intersections within some $\ve>0$ accuracy.
+These results are also relevant for applications, such as the signal-reception efficiency of fractal antennas.
+If an antenna is designed to be hyperdense - possibly a chain fractal - then not only will it intercept all signal planes crossing its convex hull - making it space-efficient - but will do so an infinite number of times, in an approximate sense.

 \begin{thm} If an open set has a common point with an IFS fractal, then it has an uncountably infinite number. \end{thm} \prf Let $S\subset\C$ the open set and $f\in F\cap S$.
 We may suppose that $f$ has a finite address $a\in\mcA,\ |a|<\infty$, since in the address generation of $F$, the fractal points with a finite address are dense in $F$, which is their closure according to Theorem \ref{s010202}.
 So we may replace $f$ with another fractal point $f'$ that has a finite address, and which is close enough to $f$ to be still be an element of $S$.
 Thus we may suppose that $f$ has a finite address, with a corresponding map $T_a$ and primary fixed point $p$, meaning $f=T_a(p),\ p\in\mcP$.
 Denote the contraction belonging to $p$ as $T\in\mcT$.\\ Let $\ve'>0$ be the radius of some ball centered at $f$ - denoted by $B':=B(f,\ve')$ - that is still contained in $S$.
 If we show that there are an uncountably infinite number of fractal points in $B'$, then that implies the theorem.\\ Let us map back $f=T_a(p)$ and $B'$ by $T_a^{-1}$ to $p=T_a^{-1}(f)$ and $B'':=T_a^{-1}(B')=B(p,\ve'')$ respectively.
 Here $\ve''=\frac{\ve'}{|\cf_a|}$ where $\cf_a$ is the product of the factors of the contractions in $\mcT$ making up $T_a$.
 Then since $F$ is compact, we may map it iteratively by $T$ until it is contained in $B''$, that is $\exists k\in\N: T^k(F)\subset B''$, and clearly $T^k(F)$ has an uncountably infinite number of points.\\ Mapping it all back by $T_a$, we have that $T_a\co T^k(F)\subset F\cap B'\subset F\cap S$.
 Thus we have shown an uncountably infinite number of common points of $F$ and $S$. \sqr